MichaelCWalsh7/milestone-project-1/README.md

         both in case for any reason the fonts aren't being imported into the site correctly.
         - Shippori Mincho is a font based on The Tokyo Tsukiji Type Foundry No. 5 Mincho style.
 A common font in Japanese and Chinese typography, it has a much  more traditional look and feel than it's counterpart, Montserrat.
 This style is designed with the intention of being used for long-form text setting in novels.
-As the website contains several instances of long-form dramtic prose,
+As the website contains several instances of long-form dramatic prose,
         including: sample chapters from a book, poetry and a short story, it is both attractive and appropriate.
         - Montserrat, on the other hand has a more modern feel and is a clean font used frequently in programming, so it is both attractive and appropriate.
-        - The basic idea of having a mixture of two fonts used primarily throughout the website was to further compliment the idea of blending modern and romantic aethetics, with Shippori Mincho of course representing romantic and Montserrat of course representing the modern.
+        - The basic idea of having a mixture of two fonts used primarily throughout the website was to further compliment the idea of blending modern and romantic aesthetics, with Shippori Mincho of course representing romantic and Montserrat of course representing the modern.
         - There is also a third font that is present in the footer & header nametag home button areas.
 This font is Parisienne, with a fallback of cursive in case for any reason the font isn't being imported into the site correctly.
-This font was used primarily as a way of extending the idea of having aspects of romantic aethetics in the website.
+This font was used primarily as a way to extend the idea of having aspects of romantic and modern aesthetics on the website.

     -   #### Imagery
         - Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
 I feel this is well achieved by the close-up, high resolution nature of the image, and it's natural lighting.
 The hero image is also dual purpose, in that it has a kind of informative function; with first time users able to imply many things about the creator, with even a cursory glance at the image.
 For example, things like: age, gender, ethnicity etc.
-        - Other images on the Home page include icons in the currently section that represent the various different modules and programming languages that I will have been picking up from my progress with the code institute.
+        - Other images on the Home page, include icons in the 'Currently' section that represent the various different modules and programming languages that I will have been picking up from my progress with the Code Institute.
 These images offer an appealing variation in aesthetic and colour.
-But, also have an informative aspect to them by quickly and easliy indiciating to the user, what skills and programming languages the creator is currently able to use, or will be able to use in the near future.
-Important information for a prospective employer.
+But, also have an informative aspect to them by quickly and easily indicating to the user, what skills and programming languages the creator is currently able to use, or will be able to use in the near future.
+Important information for a prospective employer or a prospective colleague.
         - Other images in use are the company logos in the Work History section.
 These images provide a nice visual contrast and also a more pleasant and better spaced format to the section.
 As the section contains a lot of text, the images are used to break up the text, in such a way that clearly indicates to first time and frequent users alike, when one part of the Work History section has begun, and another one has ended.
-They also serve an informative purpose for those users of the site who may recognise, or be familiar with some of the aforementioned comapanies.
-This, of course, works better for some comapnies than for others.
+They also serve an informative purpose for those users of the site who may recognise, or be familiar with some of the aforementioned companies.
+This, of course, works better for some companies than for others.
 For instance:
-        One of the first comapnies mentioned, [Phoenix Architetural Salvage Ltd.](http://www.phoenixsalvage.ie/) is a small, niche company with a fairly generic company logo, making it unlikely to be recognised by users.
+        One of the first companies mentioned, [Phoenix Architectural Salvage Ltd.](http://www.phoenixsalvage.ie/) is a small, niche company with a fairly generic company logo, making it unlikely to be recognised by users.
 Other companies however, such as [Supermacs](https://supermacs.ie/) or [English First](https://www.englishfirst.com/), are large-scale, multi-national corporations, that prospective employers may recognise from thier logos alone.
         - The Projects section of the website also has a plethora of images in use.
 However, it is important to note that these images do not show up on all devices.
 These images only show up for those using laptops, desktops and larger screens.
 The decision was made to hide these images on smaller screens, as they took up far too much valuable screen space.
-In addition, their visaully striking nature, gave a bombardment of visual images that led to a very poor user experience.
+In addition, their visually striking nature, gave a bombardment of visual images that led to a very poor user experience.
 Instead of the aforementioned images, a large, clickable link replaces the title of the project on both mobile and tablet.
 This link uses the colours associated with the project as a background, with a copacetic, bi-colour, gradient effect.
 The way that the issue of a potential, visual overload was handled on larger screens, was to make